LilioOfficial/Lili-O/README.md

 # Overview

-This project implements a real-time agent for multi-speaker environments based on an architecture we developed.
+This project implements a real-time agent for multi-speaker environments based on a ASR - DIAR - Turn-taking pipeline.
+The agent is designed to handle a conversation with multiple speakers, allowing for real-time interaction and processing.

 ## Architecture